jamesgiff5/home_services_performance_dashboards/3_Documentation/data_cleaning_summary.md

 ## 🧼 Data Cleaning Summary
-This file summarizes all field-level cleaning and structural fixes performed prior to Tableau analysis.
+This file summarizes all field-level cleaning and structural fixes performed in Excel prior to Tableau analysis.
 Higher-level data modeling choices and assumptions (e.g., simulated payment behavior, synthetic profitability logic) are documented in the dashboard-specific README files.

 ---
 ### `jobs.csv`